DarkSharpness/Rubbish_BookStore_System/docs/DevelopDoc.md

 };
 ```

-Book: Info of one book.
+Book: Information of one book.

 ```C++
 struct Book {